-In this article, we will look at how to start poultry farming in Nigeria.
-This farming has been one of the best to engage in the agricultural sector.
+In this article, we will look at how to start a profitable poultry farming in Nigeria.
+This farming has been one of the best lucrative farming business to engage in the agricultural sector.

 In a survey carried out, it was found that the poultry business is one of the most productive and income generating farming business.
 This has intrigued a lot of people to start farming in this field.

 If you’re also interested in being involved, this article will give you a roadmap to get started.